Triple Regression for Camera Agnostic Sim2Real Robot Grasping and Manipulation Tasks

 \section{Abstract}

-Sim2Real (Simulation to Reality) techniques have gained prominence in robotic manipulation and motion planning due to their ability to enhance success rates by enabling agents to test and evaluate various policies and trajectories.
-In this paper, we investigate the advantages of integrating Sim2Real into robotic frameworks.
-We introduce the Triple Regression Sim2Real framework, which constructs a real-time digital twin.
-This twin serves as a replica of reality to simulate and evaluate multiple plans before their execution in real-world scenarios.
-Our triple regression approach addresses the reality gap by: (1) mitigating projection errors between real and simulated camera perspectives through the first two regression models, and (2) detecting discrepancies in robot control using the third regression model.
-Experiments on 6-DoF grasp and manipulation tasks (where the gripper can approach from any direction) highlight the effectiveness of our framework.
-Remarkably, with only RGB input images, our method achieves state-of-the-art success rates.
-This research advances efficient robot training methods and sets the stage for rapid advancements in robotics and automation.
+Sim2Real (Simulation to Reality) techniques have gained prominence in advancing robot grasping and manipulation, particularly in human-centered environments where adaptation to dynamic, unpredictable conditions is essential.
+This paper introduces the Triple Regression framework, which uses a digital twin in real time to enhance robot learning and interaction.
+The framework addresses the reality gap in human-robot collaboration by: (1) mitigating projection errors between real and simulated camera perspectives through dual regression models and (2) detecting and compensating for discrepancies in robot control using a third regression model.
+Experiments in picking up and pouring water from random places, which are critical for collaborative robots in dynamic human environments, demonstrate the effectiveness of our method with only the input of an RGB camera.
+Our work enhances adaptive, real-time robotic decision making in collaborative human-centered tasks and pushes the boundaries of robot learning in both simulation and real-world scenarios.